 Special Notes for Quick Chocolate Candy

 You can add any number of ingredients to enhance your chocolate candy.
-Mix and combine in any combination you choose, however, be careful not to add more than 1/2 of any combination of ingredients or the chocolate may set too soft if your ingredient is moist (such as coconut) or your chocolate may crumble if your ingredient is too course or grainy (such as nuts or crispy rice cereal).
+Mix and combine in any combination you choose; however, be careful not to add more than 1/2 of any combination of ingredients, or the chocolate may set too soft if your ingredient is moist (such as coconut), or your chocolate may crumble if your ingredient is too coarse or grainy (such as nuts or crispy rice cereal).

 I have found the most success in limiting the additional ingredients to not more than 50%.
 For instance, if I want to add a maximum combination of chopped dried pineapple and chopped walnuts, I would add 1/2 cup of pineapple and 1/2 cup of walnuts and no more.
 When in doubt, always choose a combination that provides a higher concentration of chocolate to additional ingredients.

 I have had success with the following ingredients.
-With fruit, I use only one at a time or the candy becomes too moist and sets a little soft.
+With fruit, I use only one variety at a time, or the candy becomes too moist and sets a little soft.
 There's nothing wrong with that; you just need to pop it into your mouth before it melts in your hands.

 - Dried pineapple, chopped